luvemil/article-reader/README.md

 ## Introduction

 The module is still in an early version.
 It tries to find the smallest tag containing the whole article.
-It works well with html pages with a structure similar to:
+It works well with html pages whose structure is similar to:
 ```html
 <html>
 ...